Lampard cools talk over Chelsea job

 "All my thoughts are on Ipswich Town away on Wednesday - I hope to see Chelsea put some form together and turn their results around."

-Derby sit seventh in the table ahead of Wednesday's trip to bottom club Ipswich, while the Rams face Brighton and Hove Albion in the FA Cup fifth round on Saturday.
+Derby sit seventh in the table ahead of Thursday's (AEDT) trip to bottom club Ipswich, while the Rams face Brighton and Hove Albion in the FA Cup fifth round on Saturday.